pgbackrest/pgbackrest/INSTALL.md

 ## configuration examples

-BackRest takes some command-line parameters, but depends on a configuration file for most of the settings.
+PgBackRest takes some command-line parameters, but depends on a configuration file for most of the settings.
 The default location for the configuration file is /etc/pg_backrest.conf.

 #### confguring postgres for archiving with backrest